 Oviposition and eggs are not known, but all three larval instars live in dry hollows of trees among fine wood particles, squirrel droppings and other fecal matter, and other assorted debris.
 These hollows are large enough to allow for free movement of the larvae under the surface of the debris and are structured so that rainfall does not fully soak the contents of the hollow.
 The larvae may dig or run after prey, but not rapidly.
 At times, larvae may simply lie in wait.
 They feed on assorted insects found in their microhabitat such as termites, beetle larvae, and ants.

 Figure 6.
 Typical habitat of the larvae of Glenurus gratus (Say), an antlion.
 Photograph by Division of Plant Industry.

 The authors found as many as three Glenurus larvae in one hollow, and in one instance, a larva of Dendroleon obsoletus (Say) was coinhabiting.
 Natural enemies and parasites are unknown.
-Larvae complete their life cycles in one or two years, depending upon the abundance of food and the duration of warm nights in their habitat during the year.
-Of two larvae reared by the authors, both constructed cocoons measuring 13 mm in diameter which were completely but shallowly buried beneath the debris.
+Larvae complete their life cycles in one or two years, depending on the abundance of food and the duration of warm nights during the year.
+Of two larvae reared by the authors, both constructed cocoons measuring 13 mm in diameter which were completely, but shallowly, buried beneath the debris.
 Cocoon construction to emergence of the adult required 28 days in both instances.